G series (Toronto subway): Design

 A total of 140 cars were built.
 Most were steel-bodied and had painted exteriors; however, six G-2-series experimental aluminum-bodied cars demonstrated the benefits of using aluminum for rapid transit car construction.
 The G-3-class cars were built as "non-driving motors" in that they had motorized trucks but were equipped with an operator's cab without driving controls and thus could only be used in the middle of the train.

 The G cars were originally designed in 2-car "married pair" formations, and were run in trains consisting of 2, 3 or 4 sets (4, 6 or 8 cars).
 When the G-3-class non-driving cars were introduced in 1956, 14 pairs of the G-3-class cars were inserted between G-1-class cars to form semi-permanently coupled 4-car trainsets, which could be coupled to the 2-car sets or operated on their own.
 The G-series vehicles were the only subway trains with painted livery.

 Scale models

 Two 1/16 scale models of cars 5042 and 5043 were commissioned by Sir Leslie Boyce of GRC&W and constructed by Bassett-Lowke, and have been located at Hillcrest and Greenwood at various times.
 The model cars are stored and on display at the Hillcrest Training Centre.

+A HO scale version has been produced by Canadian model railroad company Rapido Trains in celebration of the 70th anniversary of the Yonge subway line along with a diorama display of St.Clair station.